architect/utils/readme.md

 Takes a `runtime` string and returns the same string if it' iss' a runtime allowed in Architect.
 Otherwise, returns a default runtime which Architect will use (currently `nodejs10.x`).

-## `utils.initArc(callback)`

-Populates the runtime environment with Architect-specific environment variables.

-## `utils.initArc(callback)`

-Populates the runtime environment with AWS-specific environment variables, and loads credentials from the local filesystem.

 ## `utils.initEnv(callback)`

 Populates the runtime environment with variables from a `.arc-env` if present.
 Details about this functionality can be found in the [@architect/env][env] project (pending resolution of architect/env#2).